moritzwinger/cs171-winger-med-challenge/Report.md

 ### Possible Improvements and Extensions:

-Adding total items purchased per referral source in the detail text visualization, and highlight lines on mouseover of client dots, when a client has visited more than once.
+Adding total items purchased per referral source in the detail text visualization, and highlight lines on mouse-over of client dots, when a client has visited more than once.